Gar: Alligator gar

-The largest member of the gar family, the alligator gar (Atractosteus spatula), can measure up to 10 feet long and weigh over 300 pounds.
+The largest member of the gar family, the alligator gar (Atractosteus spatula), can reach over 8 ft (although 10-foot individuals are possible, and likely exist) and weigh over 300 lb.
 Its body and snout are wide and stocky, and it was named "alligator gar" because locals often mistook it for an alligator.
 The species can be found in Texas, Oklahoma, Louisiana, the Mississippi River, Ohio, the Missouri river, and the southern drainages into Mexico.
 Its habitat consists of lakes and bays with slow currents.
 The gars grow rapidly when young and continue to grow at a slower rate after reaching adulthood.
 They are deep green or yellow in color.
 Recreational fishing of the alligator gar became popular due to its massive size and its meat is sold for food.
 Over five decades of overfishing have brought it close to extinction, and man-made dams have contributed to this loss by restricting the gar's access to the flood plain areas in which it spawns.
 Some U.S. states have enacted laws to combat overfishing, and reintroduction programs are being carried out in some states, such as Illinois, where human activity has extirpated the gar.
 Before being released, each gar must meet a length requirement to ensure that it has the best chance of survival in the wild.
 Some states, such as Texas, restrict the number of gar that may be caught in a day, the season in which they may be caught, and the equipment anglers may use to catch them.
 Some states also impose a minimum length requirement to prevent gar from being caught at too early an age.
 Scientists have found that the alligator gar can help maintain ecosystem balance by eating invasive species such as the Asian carp, and their success in a particular area can show scientists that area may also make a suitable habitat for other migratory species.